irmb/virtualfluids/docs/pages/Getting-Started-Not-Using-Docker.md

     * or [Clion](https://www.jetbrains.com/de-de/clion/)
     * or [VS Code](https://code.visualstudio.com/)

-After the installation of the necessary software, the VirtualFluids project folder can be either either directly opend in vscode or clion or a Visual Studio solution can be generated with cmake.
+After the installation of the necessary software, the VirtualFluids project folder can be either either directly opened in vscode or clion or a Visual Studio solution can be generated with cmake.